 If you want to use OneDrive or any other cloud service like Google Drive, Dropbox, etc, after you have opened a new email for composing it, click on Attach > Browse cloud locations.

 You will thus be able to attach links to already-uploaded files.

-Let us say you are composing an email in Outlook.com and go on to attach a file.
-If the file size is less than 10MB, it will be attached.
+Now, let us say you are composing an email in Outlook.com and go on to attach a file using the Upload and share link.
+If the file size is less than 33MB, it will be attached.

-If not you will gently be prodded to Send files using OneDrive.
+If not you will gently be prodded to Upload and share as a OneDrive link.
 Clicking in this option, will let you select the large file from your desktop and upload it to OneDrive.